aws-samples/aws-step-functions-kendra-web-crawler-search-engine/README.md

 ![state-machine-diagram](.readme-resources/state-machine.png)

-* Read Queued Urls: Reads all non-visited URLs from the URL queue DynamoDB table.
+* Read Queued Urls: Reads a batch of non-visited URLs from the URL queue DynamoDB table.
+The default batch size is configured in `src/constructs/webcrawler/constants.ts`.
+You can also update the environment variable `PARALLEL_URLS_TO_SYNC` to change the batch size after the CDK stack is deployed.
 * Crawl Page And Queue Urls: Visits a single webpage, extracts its content, and writes new URLs to the URL queue.
-This step is executed in parallel across a batch of URLs.
-Batch size is configured in `lambda/config/constants.ts`.
+This step is executed in parallel across the batch of URLs that is passed on from the `Read Queued Urls` step.
 * Continue Execution: This is responsible for spawning a new state machine execution as we approach the [execution history limit](https://docs.aws.amazon.com/step-functions/latest/dg/bp-history-limit.html).
 * Complete Crawl: Delete the URL queue DynamoDB table and trigger a sync of the Kendra data source if applicable.